HMCS Windsor: Royal Canadian Navy

 Shortly afterwards one of the engines was declared unusable, and Windsor was drydocked in March 2014.
 Work was scheduled to be completed in September at a projected cost of $1.5 million.
 The work was expanded in June to incorporate other maintenance needs on the submarine as well as a main sonar system upgrade for a total cost of $18 million.
 On 8 October 2014, Windsor completed her dry-dock maintenance and upgrade cycle and was re-floated.

 In Fall 2015, Windsor deployed for large NATO naval exercises Joint Warrior and Trident Venture with Athabaskan, Halifax, Montréal, Goose Bay and Summerside, returning on 17 December.
 On 15 February 2016, while operating off the US East coast, one of her batteries was found leaking a discharge.
 The submarine put into Norfolk, Virginia where she awaited specialists from Canada to arrive.
 After repairs were performed at Norfolk, Windsor returned to Halifax in March 2016.

 The submarine deployed in June 2016 to participate in NATO naval exercises off the coast of Norway.
 However, while in transit, one of the submarine's diesel generators refused to engage.
 The submarine returned to Halifax for repairs, which were effected and the submarine sailed for Europe a week later.
 The submarine returned to Halifax on 9 August.
 In September Windsor was among the Canadian warships deployed to the NATO naval training exercise "Cutlass Fury" off the east coast of North America.
 Beginning in February 2017, Windsor deployed into the Atlantic Ocean, taking part in a NATO naval exercise and monitoring sea traffic in shipping lanes.
 The submarine returned to Halifax on 20 June 2018.

+In September 2023, the submarine suffered a flooding incident in which three sailors were injured.
+Although scheduled to participate in a 14-day multi-national exercise, Windsor was compelled to return to Halifax where repairs were expected to take four weeks.